Snowflake-Labs/sfguide-defect-detection-using-distributed-pytorch-with-snowflake-notebooks/README.md

-# Defect detection using distributed PyTorch with Snowflake Notebooks
+# Defect detection using Distributed PyTorch with Snowflake Notebooks

 ## Overview